-The school district will ensure every student in grades K-5 has 30 minutes per day of physical activity and every student in grades 6-12 has 120 minutes per week of physical activity.
+The school district will have a goal that every student in grades K-5 has 30 minutes per day of physical activity and every student in grades 6-12 has 120 minutes per week of physical activity.

 III.
 School-Based Activities that Promote Student Wellness Goals: